Gaius-Augustus/Augustus/README-cgp.txt

   numInconsistencies is the current number of inconsistencies between the complicating variables.

 --/CompPred/dd_factor=a-b
-  value range of the step size parameter c (default: 1-5).
+  value range of the step size parameter c (default: 1-4).
+Only required for step size rules other than "polyak".
   When only a single round of DD (--/CompPred/dd_rounds=1) is chosen, specify a single value for the step size parameter, e.g. --/CompPred/dd_factor=a.
-For r>1 rounds of DD, the value range [a-b] is split into r equidistant values, e.g. for r=5, a=1 and b=5, the values 1,2,3,4 and 5 are used for the first, second, ... and fifth round of DD, respectively.
+For r>1 rounds of DD, the value range [a-b] is split into r equidistant values, e.g. for r=4, a=1 and b=4, the values 1,2,3 and 4 are used for the first, second, ... and fourth round of DD, respectively.

 6. RETRIEVING GENOMES FROM A MYSQL DATABASE